dankuck/dan-learns-python/README.md

 They take seven turns.
 On a turn, first the Dandelion player places one dandelion on the grid, then the Wind player chooses a direction to blow the wind.
-When the wind blows, the players draw seeds in each space from the dandelion to the border in the direction it blew.
+When the wind blows, the players draw seeds in each space from all the dandelions to the border in the direction it blew.

 On each turn, the Dandelion player places a new dandelion and the Wind player blows in a new direction.
 The Wind cannot blow in the same direction twice, but new Dandelions can grow where seeds